arimah/condict/packages/server/README.md

 There are three [GraphQL][] mutations that can be executed without authentication:

 * The `logIn` mutation is used for authentication.
 If successful, it returns a session ID.
 The default [Condict HTTP server](#condicthttpserver) accepts the the session ID through the custom request header `X-Condict-Session-Id`.
 Custom servers can accept the session ID in any way they wish, and pass it into [`getContextValue()`](#condictserverprototypegetcontextvalue).
-* The `resumeSession` verifies the current session ID, returning the logged-in username if successful, or an error if the session is invalid.
+* The `resumeSession` mutation verifies the current session ID, returning the logged-in username if successful, or an error if the session is invalid.
 * The `logOut` mutation terminates the current session.
 Subsequent mutations that use the same session ID are rejected.

 [graphql]: https://graphql.org/